What is RFID?

 product to be identified), an interrogator (i.e., reader), one or more antennae attached to the reader, and a computer (to control the reader and capture the data).

-- Hardware selection; fixed readers/antennas and hand-held readers
+- Hardware selection; mobile hand-held readers and/or fixed readers with antennas

-- Asset register system for asset tracking data
+- Asset register system for reporting on the asset data

 Active or passive RFID tags?